Research and teaching assistants

 Office hour (lecture period): Wednesday 9 - 10 a.m.

-His scholarly contributions include publications in international journals and participation in international research projects, such as the IMPALA project (South Africa), the “Teacher Training Austria-Japan Project” in cooperation with Hiroshima University, and the OEAD Project HU 07/2022 on human resource management during the COVID-19 pandemic in Austria and Hungary.
+His scientific contributions include publications in international journals and participation in international research projects, such as the IMPALA project (South Africa), the "Austria-Japan Teacher Training Project" in cooperation with the University of Hiroshima and the OEAD project HU 07/2022 on human resource management during the COVID-19 pandemic in Austria and Hungary.

 More about Christian Hirt on the research portal of the University of Graz.